 Enjoy it and safe travels!

 Another intermediate spot is on each side of Jackson Pier.
-There are left and right-hand break.
+There are left and right-hand breaks.
 For the best conditions, head to either spot in the winter

 - When you are all surfed out, you can find plenty to do.
 Stroll Jax Pier for ocean views

 - Explore the Sea Walk Pavilion which often has live music and other events like outdoor movies in the evenings.